Protein Pizza

 Ingredients needed

-• Toppings of choice– Low fat cheese, turkey pepperoni, and vegetables are all high protein topping ideas.
-Use any pizza sauce you like, or a wholesome tomato sauce like pomodoro sauce and sugo.
+• Toppings of choice.
+Low-fat cheese, turkey pepperoni, and vegetables are all high-protein topping ideas.
+Use any pizza sauce you like or a wholesome tomato sauce like my pomodoro sauce and sugo.

 I’ve included step-by-step photos below to make this recipe easy to follow at home.
 For the full printable recipe instructions and ingredient quantities, scroll to the recipe card at the bottom of this post.

 Step 1- Make the dough.
-Start by adding the flour, yogurt, salt, and Italian seasonings to a mixing bowl and mixing together until a smooth dough remains.
-If the dough is too sticky, add a little extra flour.
-If the dough is too thick, add a touch more yogurt.
+Add the flour, yogurt, salt, and Italian seasoning to a mixing bowl and mix together until a smooth dough remains.

 Step 2- Roll it out.
-Next, lightly flour a flat surface and transfer the dough on top.
-Using your hands, gently knead the dough several times, before rolling it out into a pizza shape.
+Lightly flour a flat surface and transfer the dough on top.
+Using your hands, gently knead the dough several times before rolling it out into a pizza shape.

 Step 3- Prep.
-Now, transfer the pizza dough onto a pizza tray or stone.
+Transfer the pizza dough onto a pizza tray or stone.
 Brush the crust with some olive oil, then spread some tomato sauce (pizza sauce) on top, followed by your favorite toppings.

 high protein pizza.